 Nicki Minaj's cameo in Beats' new "The Game Before the Game" promotional film short.

 The film's release coincides both with the upcoming World Cup and the launch of Solo 2, Beats' best-selling headphones.
 “Four are sold every minute,” Beats president Luke Wood said before a screening of the film last night at New York City’s Bryant Park Hotel.
 He compared the second iteration of the Solo headphone to several iconic sophomore releases, including Nirvana's “Nevermind,” Public Enemy's “It Takes a Nation” and the Beastie Boys' “Paul's Boutique.”

 The campaign, directed by Nabil Elderkin (Foals “Late Night, Bon Iver “Holocene”), is Beats' biggest spend ever, according to Johnson.
 The brand will roll out several short-form versions of this campaign with a series of TV commercials in more than nine countries and five different languages.

 All of which raises the question, does Beats know who is going to win World Cup?
-Beats' track record this past Super Bowl was impressive picking the Seattle Seahawk Richard Sherman for its "Hear What You Want" campaign.
-While neither Wood nor Johnson would say if they knew who would win, with Brazil's Neymar Jr starring in "The Game Before the Game," well, you do the math.
+Beats track record this past Super Bowl was quite impressive when they chose Seattle Seahawk Richard Sherman for its "Hear What You Want" campaign.
+While neither Wood nor Johnson would say if they know, with Brazil's Neymar Jr starring in "The Game Before the Game," well, you do the math.